Foot and ankle

 |Avascular necrosis||Clicking hip|

 The shoulder connects the upper arm and the shoulder blade and consists of three bones: the shoulder blade, the upper arm bone and the collarbone.
-The complex interaction between bones and muscles ensures that the shoulder is a very flexible joint.
+Due to the complex interaction between bones and muscles, the shoulder is a very flexible joint.

 In addition to acute injury, shoulder complaints often occur due to overburdening or the wear and tear of muscles and tendons.